 Testimonies can range widely.
 They can be from a believer who has believed their whole life to a Satanist who decided to dedicate their lives to God when the Gospel convicted them.
 Everyone has a different story, and we are encouraged to share what we have experienced in Christ with others.

-What Does 'Walk by Faith, Not by Sight' Mean in the Bible?
+'Walk by Faith, Not by Sight' Bible Meaning

-When we use faith as an interpretive filter, it changes how we see things, which changes how we live.
+When we use faith as an interpretive filter, it changes how we see things and how we live.
 No longer are we bound to a finite understanding of life, dependent on our senses and intellect.
 Through faith, we tap into the infinite insight only God can provide.
-Armed with this new perspective, a believer can live out their God-given calling through Christ’s strength and power, rather than their natural understanding.(excerpt by Annette Griffen, 3 Practical Ways to Walk by Faith and Not By Sight)
+Armed with this new perspective, a believer can live out their God-given calling through Christ’s strength and power rather than their natural understanding.(excerpt by Annette Griffen, 3 Practical Ways to Walk by Faith and Not By Sight)

 Faith Without Works is Dead